Forest-Protocols/safe-scan-provider/docs/become-a-provider.md

 Now that you are registered in the Network and this Protocol, the next step is to register your Offers.

 First, create files that contain details for each Offer you plan to register.
-You have two options for these detail files:
+You have two options for these details files:

 - Create a plain text or Markdown file with human-readable Offer details.
 This approach does not allow parameterization of Offers.
 Also these details won't be visible in the CLI.
 However this approach is often good enough for a number of use cases like API access.
 - Create a JSON file following the schema below.
 This approach makes Offer details visible and filterable in the CLI and the Marketplace while also allowing parameterization of resource creation.